jitterted/jitteroverlay/README.md

 ## Lessons Learned

 * Cmd+E in IntelliJ IDEA is contextual, in the Local Changes dialog is the same as ^M for Commit Message History.

+(Tuesday June 23 2020)

+* When moving to Vue Router, the main page (e.g., App.vue) becomes just a holder of a router-view component, where the actual pages are in separate components.

+* For writing unit tests of the routing, example from https://medium.com/@sarngru/vue-router-unit-testing-navigation-6cc0b0f86811